mooffie/mc/src/lua/misc/skin-sampler/README.md

 ## Other notes

-The reason we use the shell script, in addition to Lua, is because we haven't (yet) exposed to Lua a function to switch MC's skin.
+* The reason we use the shell script, in addition to Lua, is because we haven't (yet) exposed to Lua a function to switch MC's skin.
 So we set the skin with the `-S` command-line option.
 But it turns out using a shell script was a good idea for other reasons too: it's probably a better place to set up the environment.

+* Since we can't store special files in git (like pipes & devices), which are files we want to show in screenshots, we create such files using the shell script `mockup-up.sh`.
+You may need to edit this file to adjust it to your system.